-The Trust purchased liability insurance requiring premiums of \$287,850 in 2018 for the policy term through November 11, 2022.
-The Trust renewed its liability insurance in November 2022 for a three year policy term, ending November 2025 for \$250,000.
+The Trust purchased liability insurance requiring premiums of \$250,000 in November 2022 for the policy term through November 2025.
 The Trust's special-purpose accounting policy is to expense in the current period any amounts that will not be available to pay future claims or operating expenses of the Trust.
-Accordingly, insurance premiums were recorded as reductions in net assets during the period from April 10, 2018 (inception) through December 31, 2018 and for the year ended December 31, 2022.
 The \$250,000 was included in claims payable, accounts payable, and accrued expenses at December 31, 2022, and the premium was paid in January of 2023.